 What should I put on my babies skin?

 There are so many products and creams out there that companies try to sell you because it makes your baby smell nice.
 However, the best thing to put on your babies skin in the bath is nothing.
 Using warm water and a cloth cleans your baby just as well, plus there will be no nasty chemicals to irritate your babies skin.

-If your baby does have dry skin then after a bath use some olive oil and give baby a nice gentle massage.
+If your baby does have dry skin then after a bath use some organic baby cream or oil and give baby a nice gentle massage.
 It is a lovely way to release any tension before bed and have some contact with baby.

 Is my babies skin infected?

 Around the 3 week mark your baby may break out in hormone spots which look like acne.
 Hormone spots appear due to the high level of hormones in the mothers system when pregnant.
 Once the baby is born, the hormones will level out, this is what causes the hormone spots.

 Red hormone spots are normal, but if they develop white heads on them or scabs then you will need to see your GP.
 You quite often find that the culprit is staphylococcus aureus and may need to be treated with antibiotics.